CORE CURRICULUM FOR EACH GRADE/CLASS (Modification may be made and is dependent upon placement test results.)

 While our Classical Core curriculum remains the backbone of our upper level education, students begin to play a major role in developing their course loads at this point in their academic career.
 Learning takes place independently, in class, and online.
 Our goal is for students to progressively become more independent in their studies.

-GRADUATION REQUIREMENTS Unitas Honor Academy has an integrated course of studies that leads to a high school diploma of the highest quality.
 Our transcripts include course descriptions and book lists so that colleges may understand the nature of our curriculum and the level of reading our graduates have experienced.